allan-tulane/cmps2200-assignment-03/assignment-03.md

-**3b)** Now that you have implemented an efficient algorithm for computing edit distance, let's turn to the problem of identifying the actual edits between two sequences.
+**3b)** Now that you have implemented an efficient algorithm for computing edit distance, let's turn to the problem of identifying the actual edits between two sequences. **The given alignment is just one solution.
+If you algorithm outputs, still valid**.

  Notice that in the process of computing the optimal edit distance, we can also keep track of the actual sequence of edits to